rstacruz/rsjs/README.md

 **Reasonable Standard\* for JavaScript Structure.**

 :construction: This document is a work in progress.
+Please feel free to contest any of the points raised here in [the issues](https://github.com/rstacruz/rsjs/issues).
 Also see [rscss](https://github.com/rstacruz/rscss), a document on CSS conventions that follows a similar line of thinking.

 (`*`: or **S** can also stand for "suggestions".)